MediaArea/MediaConch/MetadataDevelopment/ImplementationChecks/readme.md

 TODO: Renconcile each list so they both share the same ICIDs

 TODO: Confirm no data loss between csv to xml transition, then remove csv

+TODO: Structure may require changing to integrate registry data

 # EBML Registry ICID list